WiseGuru/Community-Digital-Garden-Docs/Deployment Guides/How to host a Digital Garden on Cloudflare.md

 >  **WARNING**: Deploying patches outside of **Digital Garden** updates *may* break your site.
 This has not happened to me yet, but if it happens *to you*, you can [revert Dependabot branch merges](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/reverting-a-pull-request) and easily roll-back the problem.

 Additionally, **I strongly recommended** that you familiarize yourself with *Visual Studio Code*, *Node.js*, and *GitHub Desktop*^[What, you thought you were signing up for some free and easy way to upload your notes to the internet?
 Well with great power comes great security risks, and if you don't want some script kiddie owning your base, you should assume the people making free tools have overlooked something.
 Sometimes you gotta fix dependencies yourself for security updates, and boy howdy, knowing how these tools work is key].
-But rather than make this already long guide longer, you can find more information on this under [[How to manually update packages for Digital Gardens]].
+But rather than make this already long guide longer, you can find more information on this under [How to manually update packages for Digital Gardens](How%20to%20manually%20update%20packages%20for%20Digital%20Gardens).

 Ok, with that out of the way, let's...
 #### Configure Security and Dependency Updates in GitHub